 5. Eucalyptus Oil

 Some people refer to eucalyptus as a “cool oil.”
-When ingested, it produces a cooling sensation.
-It is widely recommended to dilute eucalyptus before inhaling, ingesting, or applying topically.
+It is widely recommended to dilute eucalyptus before inhaling or applying topically.
 Mix it with peppermint and coconut oil for a homemade vapor rub.
 Eucalyptus is a natural degreaser.
 While this is obviously helpful for mechanics, it is also a great option for clearing mucus.
 Dilute it with water, mix with sea salt, and gargle to clear your throat.

 Eucalyptus is also an anti-microbial.
 That means that it inhibits the growth of microorganisms.
 Clean your hands on-the-go with homemade antibacterial soap.
 Add a couple drops to your dryer or vacuum to freshen and sanitize them.
 You could add a couple drops to most any household item, laundry detergent, toilet cleaner, mop water, all-purpose cleaner, and more.
 To battle mold in your home, mix eucalyptus with clove and tea tree oil and diffuse to cleanse the air in your home.
-The same mix will remove unwanted orders.
-Mixing eucalyptus with lavender and tea tree oil creates a healing ointment for burns, bites, or stings.
+The same mix will remove unwanted odors.
+Mixing eucalyptus with lavender, tea tree oil and a carrier oil creates a healing ointment for burns, bites, or stings.
 The natural pain reliever will also protect the area from getting infected.

 Read Next: 10 Extraordinary Uses For Eucalyptus Oil